 THE WAY FORWARD

 Detailed plans have been developed for modernising mining through a partnership between the public and private sector.
-The Chamber will participate actively in the implementation of these plans.
+The Minerals Council will participate actively in the implementation of these plans.
 Mining companies have spent over R500 million annually over the past couple of years on innovation.
 The government has also allocated increased funds in the national budget for R&D in the mining industry.
 To facilitate the process of mining modernisation, a 'mining hub' – a private-public partnership – is being set up to coordinate R&D, mining equipment manufacture and skills development.